-How Not-For-Profit Businesses Work?
+How do Not-For-Profit Businesses Work?
 Can Not-For-Profits Make a Profit?

-The logic behind this rule against “private benefit” is due to tax exemptions that allow charitable nonprofits to become tax-exempt (thus allowing them to operate with a lower overhead and skirt paying many, but in most cases not all, taxes).
-This is the same logic behind why a Church can’t operate for-profit.
+The logic behind this rule against “private benefit” is due to tax exemptions that allow charitable nonprofits to become tax-exempt thus enabling them to operate with a lower overhead and skirt paying many, but in most cases not all, taxes.
+This is the same logic behind allowing a Church to operate as a non-profit.

 Types of Non-Profits

-Most tax exempt non-profits, including religious institutions, have the status 501(c), but there are other tax-exempt organization types as well.
+Most tax-exempt non-profits, including religious institutions, have the tax status 501(c), but there are other tax-exempt organization types as well.
 The United States Internal Revenue Code (26 U.S.C. § 501(c)) provides 29 types of nonprofit organizations that are exempt from some federal income taxes; see a list of types of 501(c) organizations.

 FACT: A 501(c)(3) organization is the most common of the 29 types of 501(c) non-profit organization in the United States, there are an additional 13 other types which cover everything from Day Care Centers, to Governmental entities, to everyone’s favorite Super PACs.

 - Not to be organized or operate for the benefit of any private interests; NOTE: Not directly and overtly anyway.